gnoverse/gno-sidecar/README.md

 #### Target Browsers

 For each of the above Makefile rules, you can use the environment variable `BROWSER` to specify a target browser.
-You can either specify one of the following 3 values `chrome`, `edge` or `firefox` (default), or specify multiple values separated by a comma, e.g :
+You can either specify one of the following 3 values `chrome`, `edge` or `firefox` (default), or specify multiple values separated by a comma, e.g:

 ```bash
 BROWSER=firefox,edge make build